Rajpal Singh: Commonwealth Games

 Under his captaincy, the Indian team entered into semifinal of Commonwealth Games, Delhi after defeating Pakistan by 7-4.
 It persuaded against the England in the semifinals to be the first team to make sure of a medal for India in CWG Hockey history.
 But the final was a washout with India going down 8-0 against the mighty Australia.

 Asian Hockey Champions Trophy

 He captained the Indian team to the inaugural 2011 Asian Men's Hockey Champions Trophy, which India won by defeating arch-rivals Pakistan in the final.

 But Rajpal was removed as the captain on 30 September and was replaced by goalkeeper Bharat Chhetri.
 It is believed that his demotion was imminent as he had led the team's revolt against the federation for giving meager rewards after the Champion's Trophy triumph.

 Premier Hockey League

-Rajpal leads hugely popular Chandigarh Dynamos in the PHL.
+Rajpal leads Chandigarh Dynamos in the PHL.

 Rajpal, a PPS officer is currently serving in the Punjab Police as a Superintendent of Police.